Sam5440/Genshin_Impact_Teleport/README.md

 [^1]: Lumenspar-upgrade is used in Lumenspar task upgrade.
 [^2]: There are 3 subfolders in the folder "Dendroculus", corresponding to its locations in version 3.0 and version 3.1, and the combination of 2 versions
 [^3]:it was named Redcrest before 3.2.0 version.
-[^4]: In higt version you maybe can't set it to 40m.You only keep it a num which is the bigest you can set.

-[^5]: Same as [4], But you can edit cfg.json to force change it.[Dangerous Waring!!!]